-George Mason University School of Law employs 120 full-time and adjunct faculty members drawn from some of the top law firms and legal institutions in the nation.
+George Mason University, Antonin Scalia Law School, employs 120 full-time and adjunct faculty members drawn from some of the top law firms and legal institutions in the nation.
 Our professors have worked in the White House, argued before the Supreme Court, and served as ambassadors to our most important allies and trading partners.
 Mason Law faculty’s output is among the most downloaded on the Social Science Research Network.

-George Mason University School of Law is a close-knit community, offering hands-on instruction from a world-class faculty.
+George Mason University, Antonin Scalia Law School, is a close-knit community, offering hands-on instruction from a world-class faculty.
 With a faculty/student ratio of 1:11.8, small class sizes allow for direct interaction with professors—an invaluable advantage when learning complex legal doctrines.

 The abundance of career opportunities for Mason Law graduates stems not only from our students’ historically strong work ethic and strategic location in the Washington, DC, area, but also from our exceptional academic and career programming.
 Mason Law is one of the only schools in the nation with a focus on the intersection of law and economics.
 Our nationally acclaimed Law & Economics Center introduces prospective employers of all types to the Mason Law community through dozens of academic conferences and scholarly research.
 Such a concentration of law and economics training and scholars has proven invaluable to hundreds of graduates working in business and regulatory positions.